friendlycoconut/spring-petclinic-microservices-resiliency/README.md

 ### Using Prometheus

-* Prometheus can be accessed from your local machine at http://localhost:9091
+* Prometheus can be accessed from  local machine at http://localhost:9091

 ### Using Grafana with Prometheus